Shauanaa/ME462/README.md

 ## 🏒 AirHockey

 ### Mechanical
+The skeleton of the hockey table is constructed using a robust framework of aluminum extrusions, providing both strength and versatility.
+The main structure utilizes 20x20 mm sigma profile extrusions, offering an excellent balance of lightweight design and structural integrity.
+For enhanced stability and support, particularly along the edges, 20x40 mm extrusions are employed for the top bars, ensuring a rigid and durable frame.

+The playing surface of the table is crafted from high-quality plexy glass, chosen for its smooth texture and durability.
+This surface is meticulously perforated with 1 mm diameter holes arranged in a precise grid pattern.
+These holes serve a crucial function in the air hockey system, allowing for even air distribution across the entire playing field, which is essential for smooth puck movement.

+To contain the gameplay and provide a clean aesthetic, the sides of the table are enclosed using medium-density fiberboard (MDF).
+This material was selected for its cost-effectiveness, ease of fabrication, and ability to be finished smoothly.
+The MDF side panels not only define the boundaries of the playing area but also contribute to the overall structural integrity of the table.

+The entire assembly is held together using a combination of M5 and M6 screws and nuts.
+This hardware selection ensures a secure connection between all components while allowing for potential disassembly or modifications in the future.
+The use of standardized fasteners also simplifies maintenance and repairs.
+This thoughtful design and material selection results in a hockey table that is not only sturdy and functional but also aesthetically pleasing and adaptable to various gameplay modifications or technological integrations.

+There is a 'balcony' under the fans which is a housing for electronic components.

 Our air hockey table is equipped with:

 - High-powered air blowers
+- High energy power supply for leds
 - Camera setup for object detection/tracking
 - LED lighting system for enhanced gameplay experience
 - Remotely controllable side obstacles

 ### Software
+The software interfaces with 13 neopixel LED lines, strategically positioned and serially connected around the table.
+These LEDs are carefully wired and soldered to ensure stable connections between the power supply and each LED, enabling dynamic lighting effects during gameplay.

+Complementing the LED system are mini electronic side obstacles, each equipped with its own controller.
+These obstacles are connected using jumper wires and breadboards, allowing for independent operation and easy modifications.
+This modular approach facilitates maintenance and potential future upgrades.

+The combination of serially connected LED lines and independently controlled obstacles creates a flexible and responsive gaming platform, capable of supporting various gameplay scenarios and interactive features.

 The air hockey system is powered by: